 Brown vs Golden

 You will also see brown and golden flaxseed and these are also the same product.
-The only difference is the colour, and people seem to prefer the golden colour as it is a lot easier and appealing on the eye.
+The only difference is the color, and people seem to prefer the golden color as it is a lot easier and appealing to the eye.
 However, please note that they are almost exactly the same in every other way.

 Some people say that the golden seeds are much easier to grind, but in my opinion, they really are pretty similar.
 What we do know is that if you buy this type of flax whole, and take the time to grind it yourself, then that will be about as fresh as you will ever get it.